Other names include:

 This next patient had undergone a strip surgery procedure before presenting to Dr. Umar.
 The patient had become fed up with using a hairpiece and wanted a permanent solution.
 He suffered a lack of head donor hair (his crown remained sparse), along with a pluggy hairline and a strip scar.
 Dr. Umar used 9,000 grafts derived mostly from the patient’s beard, along with some from the chest, and some from the nape for hairline refinement.
 The patient was very pleased with the outcome, telling Dr. Umar, “I am totally, totally, totally satisfied…I can swim, I can go in the wind.
 I feel free.
 Born again.”

-If you are interested in seeing another patient who benefited from a beard hair transplant procedure, read more here.
+If you are interested in seeing other Dr U patient who benefited from a beard hair transplant procedure, read more here.